 Although an air purifier cannot remove particles completely, with regular use it can provide a significant reduction in household dust. ...
 That means less dust floating around, less need to clean, and better, cleaner air throughout your home.

 Yes, you should run your air purifier 24/7 and you shouldn't turn it off anytime.
 In fact it's recommended to not switch off your air purifier at any time of the day or night, even when you're sleeping or not at home.

 How Long Should You Run An Air Purifier.
 At least 12 hours a day but for the best result, we recommend keeping your air purifier running 24 hours a day as dust and airborne particles will circulate nonstop throughout the day.

-Since air pollution is a pervasive and continuous problem, it's best to leave your air purifier on all day.
+.
 There are no perceived drawbacks to keeping your unit running all the time, and if the filters are changed on time it can help to reduce pollutants in the home.